• Instagram

 After the 2 days, open your jar and muddle again, very well (photo 1).
 Strain and discard the skins (photo 2).
 Use your hands to squeeze out as much of the shrub liquid as possible (photo 3).
 Store in a sealed container in the refrigerator (photo 4).

-Step by step muddling and straining cherry shrub.
+Step by step photos showing muddling and straining cherry shrub.

-To enjoy a shrub mocktail, mix 1 tablespoon of the shrub with 1 cup of sparkling water.
+To enjoy a shrub mocktail, mix 1 tbsp of the shrub with 1 cup of sparkling water.
 Serve over ice.

-• A shrub does not have to be refrigerated but prefer to refrigerate them.
+A shrub does not have to be refrigerated but I prefer to refrigerate them.
 They can last for years.
-I have some shrub in my refrigerator from a large batch I made two years ago and still use it regularly.
+I have some shrubs in my refrigerator from a large batch I made two years ago and I still use it regularly!
+They last so long because the acid and sugar act as preservers.

 Cherry skins in square glass bowl.